septag/atlasc/README.md

 [@septag](https://twitter.com/septagh)

 _atlasc_ is a command-line program that builds atlas textures from a bunch of input images.
-It can also be compiled as a static library which you can use it in your own toolsets.

 ## Features
-- Can be compiled as a command-line tool and static library
-- Light and fast
+- Light and fast.
 - Outputs atlas description to human-readable _json_ format.
 Generated images are _png_.
-- Outputs both atlas description and image to native IFF binary file format.
-- Supports zero-alpha trimming
+- Alpha trimming
-- Supports polygon sprites
+- Mesh sprites

 ## Build
 It has built and tested on the following platforms: